OldFella/hltv_api/README.md

 - Get a list of all teams
 - Look up a team name by ID
 - Look up a team ID by name
-- Retrieve a team’s match history
-- Filter match history by opponent

 ### Matches
 - Retrieve all matches
 - Retrieve a specific match by ID
+- Retrieve match maps with scores
+- Get match winner information

 ### API Design
 - Read-only (GET requests only)